Post-Completion OPT

 Can my OPT application be expedited?

-Possibly, as USCIS has made Premium Processing available for OPT applications.
-The premium processing filing fee for OPT applications is currently $1,500 and will increase to $1,685 effective February 26, 2024.
-The guaranteed processing time with premium processing is 30 days.
+Possibly, as Premium Processing is available for OPT applications.
+The premium processing filing fee for OPT applications is currently $1,685 (subject to change, check https://www.uscis.gov/g-1055 for any updates).
+The guaranteed processing time with premium processing is 30 business days.
 To learn more, please see https://www.uscis.gov/i-907.

-OISS is not able to provide detailed guidance or advise on adding Premium Processing to your OPT application, but USCIS has instructions available under the "Forms and Document Downloads" section of their Premium Processing webpage.
+Premium processing can be added at any time while the application is pending.
+USCIS has instructions available under the "Forms and Document Downloads" section of their Premium Processing webpage.

 For information on standard processing times without premium processing, please see https://egov.uscis.gov/processing-times.